Deferred? Write a letter of continued interest and choose your EDII school!

 Explanation:

 In most cases, students write about an idea or experience that is closely related to their intended field of study.
 This can work, but it’s not the only way to go about answering this question.
 In fact, many successful students write about experiences or ideas from one subject that have influenced their thinking or views on another.
+An interdisciplinary, multidisciplinary or otherwise multifaceted focus can be a winning strategy to demonstrate the nuance of your interests and mindset.

 l